 OK, doggy-needs-to-go-poop buttons are nice.
 But this one might be my favorite.

-Invented by 19-year-old Boyan Slat (who is also an insanely good photographer, by the way), this automated ocean cleanup array could — it's claimed — collect, separate and sort more than 7,250,000 tons of plastic waste from the world’s oceans in just five years.
+Invented by 19-year-old Boyan Slat, this automated ocean cleanup array could — it's claimed — collect, separate and sort more than 7,250,000 tons of plastic waste from the world’s oceans in just five years.
 (Surely everyone has heard of the Great Pacific Garbage Patch by now?!)
 If deemed viable, the device would be sent to specific problem areas in the ocean and then, using huge booms to direct plastic toward a central platform, it would separate garbage from plankton and other marine life, sort it, and the resulting waste would eventually be sold for recycling.

 Slat's website claims that this model is not just about altruism or conservation.
 There's a good chance, says his team, that the system would be so efficient as to actually make a profit from the materials it harvests.
 Such claims, however, are still under scrutiny, as Slat would be the first to admit.
 In a refreshing display of honesty and pragmatism, Slat's website displays the following disclaimer:

-Here's how Slat pitched the idea at a TEDx presentation:
+You can see how Slat pitched the idea at a TEDx presentation above.

 To learn about more college superhero inventors, check out the Collegiate Inventors Competition.